sudo-battlekafer/solid-octo-bassoon/README.md

 TODO
 ====

-- finish tagging the roles (eventually)
+- finish tagging the roles (eventually, maybe)
-- adding offsite backup lookup
+~~- adding offsite backup lookup~~
-- add in Packer support for VMware template automation
+- add in Packer support for template automation (VMWare/Proxmox)
-- local requirements check/install
+- local requirements check/install (think I got this now)
+- issues with assigning static IPs with Terraform

 Huge thanks to [TechnoTim](https://github.com/techno-tim) for his work and making me inspired to get to this point.